ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Q1.
 Can ADHD be cured?

 While ADHD cannot be cured, it is a highly manageable neurodevelopmental condition.
-With the right combination of behavioral therapy, school accommodations, and targeted medical support, children can thrive and successfully regulate their focus and emotions.
+With the right combination of behavioral therapy, school accommodations, and targeted medical support, children can manage symptoms effectively.

 Q2.
 Is ADHD genetic?